pynamodb/PynamoDB/docs/indexes.rst

         forum = UnicodeAttribute(hash_key=True)
         view = NumberAttribute(range_key=True)

-You must specify the same hash key on the local secondary index and the model.
+Every local secondary index must meet the following conditions:
+- The partition key (hash key) is the same as that of its base table.
+- the sort key (range key) consists of exactly one scalar attribute.
 The range key can be any attribute.
+- The sort key (range key) of the base table is projected into the index, where it acts as a non-key attribute.

 Querying an index
 ^^^^^^^^^^^^^^^^^^